olorunfemibabs/OpenQuest/Frontend/README.md

-# QuizCraft - Interactive Learning Platform
+# OpenQuest - Interactive Learning Platform

 A comprehensive platform for managing hackathons, quizzes, and technical assessments with reward distribution.